Wednesday, July 9, 2025

 Starting Skill: 1) Botany 2) Literature 3) Woodcarving 4) Knotcraft 5) Alchemy 6) Horticulture

 Starting Equipment: Per witch coven.
-In addition, gain a big hat, a gown with a removable skirt, a satchel bag (four slots), & two Tools of the Trade.
+In addition, gain a big hat, a gown with a removable skirt, a satchel bag (three slots), & two Tools of the Trade.

 -----